Frequently Asked Questions

 To qualify for TRIO Achievers, a student must be a U.S. citizen, or national, or a recipient of federal financial aid.
 In addition, students must be first-generation, and/ or low-income and/ or have a documented disability.

-Any student whose parents did not graduate with a bachelor’s degree.
+- Note: A first-generation student is defined as any student whose parents did not graduate with a bachelor’s degree.

 Do I need to be a first-year freshman to apply?